dceddia/dceddia.github.io/source/_posts/2014-12-02-redesign-twitter-app.markdown

 - **Size of name + handle** -- The name and Twitter handle are the same size so they have the same visual weight.
 I'd argue that the name is more important than the handle, though, and that their sizes and/or colors should reflect that.

-- ** All that blank space at the bottom ** -- Sorry.
+- **All that blank space at the bottom** -- Sorry.
 That's my fault.
 Nathan's original had 2 more tweets at the bottom, but I just got lazy duplicating them in Photoshop and gave up at 3.

 ### Attempting a Redesign

 I tried to address each of the issues in the redesigned version (well, except the missing tweets).

 <div style="text-align: center; overflow: auto; width: 100%; margin-bottom: 2em;">
-{%imgcap img--before /images/posts/2014-12-01-nathan-design-exercise/bw-twitter-before.png Before %}
+{%imgcap img--before /images/posts/2014-12-02-redesign-twitter-app/bw-twitter-before.png Before %}
-{%imgcap img--after /images/posts/2014-12-01-nathan-design-exercise/bw-twitter-after.png After %}
+{%imgcap img--after /images/posts/2014-12-02-redesign-twitter-app/bw-twitter-after.png After %}
 </div>

 Here's what changed: